aeris-consulting/http-to-kafka/README.md

 1. Post a request to the endpoint /login with a JSON payload as follows: {"username": "test", "password": "test"}
 The response contains a session cookie named aeris-http-to-kafka-session, that has to be reused in further requests.
-2. Post data with a request to the endpoint /data and any kind of payload.
+2. Post data with a request to the endpoint /data and any kind of payload to send it to the default destination.
 You can set the HTTP header "message-key" to specify the Kafka key to use.
+3. Post data with a request to the endpoint /data/my-own-topic and any kind of payload to send it to the topic my-own-topic.
+Here also you can set the HTTP header "message-key" to specify the Kafka key to use.
-3. Invalidate the sessions by executing a Delete request to the endpoint /logout.
+4. Close the session by executing a DELETE request to the endpoint /session.

+Alternatively to the session, you can provide a basic authentication header to each incoming request for a stateless workflow.

 Usage:
   http-to-kafka [flags]